vickygr89/news-documentation/Documentation/AdministratorManual/Configuration/TypoScript/Index.rst

    Data type
          string
    Description
          See timeRestriction_ above.
 The configuration is the same but for the higher time end.
-(TODO rephrase).

 .. _tsTopNewsRestriction: